Flavoured Lattice Schwinger Model with Chiral Anomaly: Introduction

-This is because all known solutions to the fermion doubling (FD) problem by outright deletion of the doublers, but due to a global constraint arising from the compactness of the Brillouin zone of the lattice, doublers must carry the opposite chirality relative to the physical solutions~\cite{Nielsen1981,NielsenI1981,NielsenII1981,Friedan:1982nk}.
+This is because all known solutions to the fermion doubling (FD) problem proceed by deletion of the doublers.
+However, due to a global constraint arising from the compactness of the Brillouin zone of the lattice, doublers must carry the opposite chirality relative to the physical solutions~\cite{Nielsen1981,NielsenI1981,NielsenII1981,Friedan:1982nk}.
 Hence, entirely removing the doublers appears to break chiral symmetry.
-However, the interpretation of doublers as legitimate constituents of the physical chiral symmetry has been shown to be incorrect, since doublers carry the same quantum numbers as their physical counterparts~\cite{Nielsen1981,NielsenI1981,NielsenII1981}.
-Therefore, doublers should not be counted as part of the chiral symmetry observed in Nature, given that chirally opposite particles can in fact carry different quantum numbers~\cite{Goldhaber:1958nb,Feynman:1958ty,Sudarshan:1958vf}.
+However, interpreting the doublers as supplying the missing chiral partner is incorrect: doublers carry the same quantum numbers as their physical counterparts, whereas genuinely chirally asymmetric fermions in Nature — such as those coupling to the weak interaction — carry different quantum numbers depending on their chirality ~\cite{Goldhaber:1958nb,Feynman:1958ty,Sudarshan:1958vf}.
+Since the doublers fail to reproduce this quantum-number asymmetry, they should not be counted as realizing the chiral symmetry observed in Nature ~\cite{Nielsen1981,NielsenI1981,NielsenII1981}.
 Consequently, if one wishes to claim that lattice regularisation of QFTs is fundamental, a new interpretation of fermion doubling must be provided. \\

 In this work, we apply a new way of fixing FD, introduced in the context of quantum cellular automata (QCA)~\cite{bakircioglu-fd-qca}, namely \emph{flavour-staggering-only}.
 It introduces a $ \mathbb{Z}_{2}$ flavour degree of freedom that is staggered across lattice sites, we refer to this scheme as \emph{flavoured fermions}.
 Instead of deleting the doublers, it flavours them.
 This maps the unphysical solutions into flavoured physical solutions.
 In contrast with \emph{staggered fermions}~\cite{latticefermions}, continuum physical degrees of freedom are not being staggered, only the flavour degree of freedom is.\\